1. An overview of data protection

 Revoking Your Consent

 You can revoke your consent at any time by clicking the “unsubscribe” link at the bottom of a newsletter.
 After this action, we will not send you any more emails.
-We might store your data for a period of up to two years to be able to show prove of prior consent.
+We might store your data for a period of up to two years to be able to show proof of prior consent.
 This is done on the basis of legitimate interest.
 The legality of the data processing operations that have already taken place remains unaffected by the revocation.

 Newsletter Service Provider & Measuring Success

-Our newsletters contain a so-called “web-beacon”, which can track the opening of newsletters as well as potential link clicks.
+Our newsletters can contain a so-called “web-beacon”, which can track the opening of newsletters as well as potential link clicks.
 In addition, technical information is recorded (e.g. time of access, IP address, browser type and operating system).

 We use this information for statistical analysis of newsletter campaigns, which allows us to analyze the success of our newsletter and make it better.
 If you don’t want this information to be collected, please don’t subscribe to our newsletter or revoke your consent by clicking the unsubscribe link at the bottom of a newsletter.